 A Hispanic matriarch, living in Mexico, takes an instant dislike to her new American daughter-in-law.
 When a dangerous drifter kills their son and husband, they must overcome their differences to survive.

-Bomb City is a crime-drama, about the cultural aversion of a group of punk rockers in a conservative Texas town.
+Bomb City is a crime-thriller, about the cultural aversion of a group of punk rockers in a conservative Texas town.
 Their ongoing battle with a rival, more-affluent clique leads to a controversial hate crime that questions the morality of American justice.
-Based on the true story of Brian Deneke.
+Based on the true-life story of Brian Deneke.

 Was this review helpful to you?